 This change also provides new defenses for people facing Minnesota marijuana criminal charges.

 Beyond CBD legal status: Under the new law, previously illegal “marijuana” is now legal “hemp;” to the extent that the THC level of its parts or extracts is “not more than 0.3 percent.”
-The source plant no longer defines what is illegal to possess.

 The new definition of hemp has effectively: